 LCD-LED DisplayVoltage Regulators Circuit Diagrams

-REFLECTOR (BUCK-BOST) REGULATOR SCHEMATIC CIRCUIT DIAGRAM
+REFLECTOR (BUCK-BOOST) REGULATOR SCHEMATIC CIRCUIT DIAGRAM

 When the input is positive, the output is negative.
 The value of the output voltage may be equal to or less than the regulated input voltage.
 The value of the output voltage is determined by the control environment.
 A simple circuit for a typical directional switching regulator circuit is given in figure 2.6.